leonjza/frida-boot/course/1-chapter-1/internals.md

 gef➤
 ```

 After running `si` a few times, you are probably going to be pretty deep into the dynamic linker doing its thing.
-We don't have to understand all of that, just that its a complex process.
+We don't have to understand all of that, just that it’s a complex process.
 Let's return all the way back to `main` again.
 We can do this by entering the `finish` command which should break on return of the current function.
 Depending on how far you stepped, you may need to `finish` a few times before you will be back to `main` right after the call to `printf@plt`.

 ```text
 # Code